SamIrving94/micro-journal/README.md

 ## Acknowledgments

-- The original Microjournal project that served as a foundation
 - Next.js team for their amazing framework
 - Supabase for their excellent backend service
 - Twilio for their messaging APIs